vtex-apps/google-tag-manager/docs/README.md

 <img src="https://user-images.githubusercontent.com/11340665/103930428-7c762e80-50fd-11eb-9cab-bc9e542b4dbf.png">

-Most of the widely used Custom HTML tags are integrations with third party services, like Customer Chat, Analytics, Remarketing and Pixel tags.
-If your store needs a Custom HTML for one of those cases, the integration can either be done by transforming the tags into a [VTEX IO Pixel App](https://vtex.io/docs/apps/pixel/) or by removing the this restriction.
+Most of the widely used Custom HTML tags are integrations with third-party services, like Customer Chat, Analytics, Remarketing, and Pixel tags.
+If your store needs a Custom HTML for one of those cases, the integration can either be done by transforming the tags into a [VTEX IO Pixel App](https://vtex.io/docs/apps/pixel/) or by removing this restriction.

 Check out below the full list of tags and variables that are blocked, by default, in VTEX IO Google Tag Manager solution below: